sparkflows/sparkflows-docs/docs/tutorials/reading-writing/elasticsearch.rst

 .. figure:: ../../_assets/tutorials/dataset/22_a.PNG
    :alt: Dataset
-   :width: 90%
+   :width: 80%

 In the dialog above, 'Refresh Schema' button infers the schema of the index.
-Thus it is able to pass down the output schema to the next processor making it easy to build workflows.
+Thus, it is able to pass down the output schema to the next processor making it easy to build workflows.

 The SQL field specifies the SQL to be used for reading from Elastic Search.
 It allows you to limit the columns of interest, and apply clauses etc.